vennamsairam/azure-bicep/README.md

 az bicep install

 In VS code install arm template and bicep

+az login  - it will open a azure login portal